 If you have had a recent accident and need help dictating to your computer then there really any need to look any further than Dragon NaturallySpeaking.
 I honestly don't think you'll find a program that does work better than this software.
 If it wasn't for Dragon NaturallySpeaking then I can honestly say that none of my websites would be where they are now, I just wouldn't have been able to write all the articles by hand.

-Dragon NaturallySpeaking 13 comes with a microphone headset that seems to be of fairly decent quality.
-You may find that a USB plug and play microphone works better for you.
+Dragon NaturallySpeaking 13 comes with a standard microphone that will plug into your soundcard using microphone and headphones jack plugs.
+I will be perfectly honest with you, I wouldn't recommend these type of microphones, I've never had much success in getting them to work really well.
+You are much better off using a USB microphone that plug straight into a USB port on the computer.
 Have a look at USB headset microphones manufactured by Plantronics. and Sennheiser .You will pay quite a bit of money for them, but you will get exactly what you pay for, that is very very good quality.

 Windows 7 Speech Recognition